Article Overview: Living in Alaska, Moving to Alaska

 In addition to outdoor activities, there are also many community events and festivals that bring folks together throughout the year.
 From small town fairs to large cultural events, there are always opportunities to come together and celebrate the things that make Alaska special.

-Another thing that contributes to the strong sense of community in Alaska is the fact that many people rely on one another for support in daily life.
-In rural areas, for example, people often rely on their neighbors for help with things like shoveling snow or carpooling.
+Another thing that contributes to the strong sense of community in Alaska is the fact that we rely on one another for support in daily life.
+In rural areas, for example, folks often rely on their neighbors for help with things like shoveling snow or carpooling.

 You heard it right, if outdoor recreation is important then living in Alaska just got easier.
 Alaska was ranked the most outdoorsy state in America with 81 percent of the population being involved in outdoor activities.
 Call it a way of life.